List of festivals in Nigeria: Rhythm Unplugged

 Rhythm Unplugged is a music concert in West Africa.
 CEO of the Flytime Group, Cecil Hammond, organised the first concert in 2004.
 The annual concert is organised by Flytime Promotions, a subsidiary of the Flytime Group.
 The 2011 Lagos edition of Rhythm Unplugged unveiled artists including Wizkid, Olamide, Davido, Tiwa Savage and Seyi Shay.

 Rhythm Unplugged concerts featured dialoguing co-hosts, notably, co-hosts Julius Agwu and Okey Bakassi, who hosted several Flytime Promotions events in the early years.
 Rhythm Unplugged also pioneered the extensive artist line-up for single concert events in Nigeria.
 Rhythm Unplugged was first organised by Cecil Hammond in 2004 via his company Flytime Promotions.
 The entertainment event was designed to promote Nigerian musicians and comedians at a time when the Nigerian music industry was just gaining recognition on the international music scene.

 Nupe Cultural Day

-The Nupe Day Celebration is a traditional and cultural event or celebration observed in Nigeria on the 26th of June.
+The Nupe Day Celebration is a traditional and cultural event or celebration observed in Nigeria on 26 June.
 The event is ordinarily celebrated by the Nupe community yearly in the country.
 The Nupe day event is a traditional and festival celebration, which marks the day when the British Army was defeated by a native African Army on the 26 June 1896, when the British Protectorate in Lokoja approached the Bida Military camp at Ogidi of present Kogi State which bring the resulting of the defeated of British Constabulary and the Union Jack was seized by the Nupe Cavalry.
 The annual celebration was the founding idea of the Nupe elders through the tribes, Unlike the Durbar festival and the Pategi Ragatta boating festival which is also among Nupe event and Northern Nigeria traditional event.